Swedish online fashion retailer blocks 42,000 customers for returning too many purchased items

-Ask Kirkeskov Riis, a spokesman for the multi-brand e-commerce webstore selling clothes and beauty products online, said customers who where indefinitely blocked had sent back items either because they don’t fit or because they regretted the purchase.
+Ask Kirkeskov Riis, a spokesman for multibrand online store selling clothes and beauty products, said customers who were indefinitely blocked had sent back items either because they don’t fit or because they regretted the purchase.

 He said these customers "repeatedly exploit the high service levels of free shipping and returns at the expense of our business, other customers and the environment.”